cmougan/WRI_WellBeing_Data_Layer/README.md

 Due to the few samples in the dataset restrictions, we performed a Leave One Out evaluation (LOOCV).
  Leave-one-out cross-validation, or LOOCV, is a configuration of k-fold cross-validation where k is set to the number of examples in the dataset.

 ![Leave One Out Cross Validation](images/LOOCV.gif)

 LOOCV is a computationally expensive procedure to perform, although it results in a reliable and unbiased estimate of model performance.

 ### Label Transformation.
-The origina wealth index provided by the DHS data, was a classification between 1-5 of the wealth level of a certain district.
+The original wealth index provided by the DHS data, was a classification between 1-5 of the wealth level of a certain district.
 `
 {1: Poorest
 2: Poorer